MicrosoftDocs/defender-docs/defender-endpoint/mde-p1-setup-configuration.md

 9. On the **Assignments** tab, select **Add all users** and **+ Add all devices**, and then choose **Next**.
 (You can alternately specify specific groups of users or devices.)

 10. On the **Review + create** tab, review the settings for your policy, and then choose **Create**.
-The policy will be applied to any endpoints that were onboarded to Defender for Endpoint shortly.
+The policy is applied to any endpoints that were onboarded to Defender for Endpoint shortly.

 > [!TIP]
 > For more information, see [How to control USB devices and other removable media using Microsoft Defender for Endpoint](device-control-overview.md).